freealise/freealise/translate/readme.md

 add stress pattern

 arc interpolation for letters (svg)
-calligraphy of word as the outline of idea it represents
+calligraphy of word as the outline of idea it represents (mnemonic device)

 lyrics calligraphy | bead or thread bracelet with alphabet